 Read more about energy supply and energy use in Energy in Sweden 2018, by the Swedish Energy Agency.

 The government’s energy policies have also promoted the use of renewable energy.
-Green electricity certification is one example.
+The Electricity Certificate System – a market-based support system for renewable electricity production – is one example.
 To qualify, electricity must come from wind, solar, geothermal or wave power; biofuels or small-scale hydroelectric plants.

 Electricity retailers are required to buy a proportion of ‘green electricity’ as part of their normal supply, while power producers receive certification for the renewable electricity they generate.

 Few countries consume more energy per capita than Sweden, but Swedish carbon emissions are low compared with those of other countries.
-According to statistics from the International Energy Agency (IEA), the average American releases almost four times as much carbon dioxide (CO₂) per year into the atmosphere as the average Swede.
+According to statistics from the World Bank, the average American releases almost four times as much carbon dioxide (CO₂) per year into the atmosphere as the average Swede.

 The reason for Sweden’s low emission rate is that about 80 per cent of electricity production in Sweden comes from nuclear and hydroelectric power.
 Sweden currently has three nuclear plants with eight nuclear reactors in commercial operation, but nuclear power remains a topic that divides political parties in Sweden.